Jerry Estrada

-Jerry Estrada (full name, Gerardo Hernández Estrada; born January 10, 1958, Monclova, Coahuila) is a semi-retired Mexican luchador (professional wrestler).
+Jerry Estrada (full name, Gerardo Hernández Estrada; born January 10, 1958) is a semi-retired Mexican professional wrestler.
 For most of his career, he has portrayed a rudo (heel, those that portray the "bad guys") character, nicknamed "El Puma".
-His rudo persona was pattered on various Glam Rock bands, complete with colorful spandex and what was described as a "rock and roll" attitude in the ring.
-He was originally active from 1978 until 2003 when he was forced to retire due to chronic injures caused by his signature bumps outside the ring.
+His rudo persona was pattered on various glam rock bands, complete with colorful spandex and what was described as a "rock and roll" attitude in the ring.
+He was originally active from 1978 until 2003, when he was forced to retire due to chronic injures caused by his signature bumps outside the ring.
 Estrada began working select matches again in 2018.

-Estrada was a major star for Empresa Mexicana de Lucha Libre (EMLL) during the 1980s but was one of the first wrestlers to leave EMLL to work for Antonio Peña's newly started Asistencia Asesoría y Administración (AAA) in 1992.
+Estrada was a major star for Empresa Mexicana de Lucha Libre (EMLL) during the 1980s, but was one of the first wrestlers to leave EMLL to work for Antonio Peña's newly started Asistencia Asesoría y Administración (AAA) in 1992.
 He also had a brief run in the World Wrestling Federation (WWF) in 1997 and 1998 when AAA and WWF had a working agreement.
-From 1991 to 2008 Mini-Estrella Enrique del Rio worked under the ring name Jerrito Estrada, a mini version of Jerry Estrada.

-Over the years Estrada has held a number of championships for both AAA and CMLL, including the Mexican National Light Heavyweight Championship, the CMLL World Light Heavyweight Championship, the Mexican National Middleweight Championship as well as the Mexican National Trios Championship with Hombre Bala and Pirata Morgan, collectively known as Los Bucaneros.
-He was in the main event of AAA's Triplemanía II-A show, losing a Lucha de Apuestas, or bet match, to Heavy Metal and was forced to have all his hair shaved off as a result.
+From 1991 to 2008, Mini-Estrella Enrique del Rio worked under the ring name Jerrito Estrada, a mini version of Jerry Estrada.
+Over the years, Estrada has held a number of championships for both AAA and CMLL, including the Mexican National Light Heavyweight Championship, the CMLL World Light Heavyweight Championship, the Mexican National Middleweight Championship and the Mexican National Trios Championship with Hombre Bala and Pirata Morgan, collectively known as Los Bucaneros.
+He also participated in the main event of Triplemanía II-A, losing a Lucha de Apuestas, or bet match, to Heavy Metal, and was forced to have all his hair shaved off as a result.

 Early life

 Gerardo Hernández Estrada was born on January 10, 1958, in Monclova, part of the northern Mexican state of Coahuila.
-As a teenager, two local transit agents, who also worked part-time as professional wrestlers, offered to train Estrada but ended up breaking Estrada's foot during their first session by accident.
-While recovering Estrada worked to support himself by selling chewing gum, polishing shoes, driving tracks and working as a line chef.
+As a teenager, two local transit agents, who also worked part-time as professional wrestlers, offered to train Estrada, but accidentally broke Estrada's foot during their first session.
+While recovering, Estrada worked to support himself by selling chewing gum, polishing shoes, driving tracks and working as a line chef.
 During his various jobs, he met professional wrestler Herodes, who started to train him alongside notable wrestling trainer Alberto Moras.